Blackops404/Arachnid4Laravel/README.md

 Usage
 ============================

-Once this set-up is complete, you can use entities and do queries as shown in [Lukas Rezek's OGM](https://github.com/lrezek/Neo4PHP).
+Once this set-up is complete, you can use entities and do queries as shown in [Neo4PHP](https://github.com/lrezek/Neo4PHP).
 To call functions in the entity manager, simply use the facade you defined above.
 For example:

 ```PHP
 OGM::persist()